Created by Roy Huggins

-The novel was, as I said, pretty good, one of those Chandleresque rip-offs/homages so prevalent in the forties, not as good as Leight Bracket's No Good from a Corpse or Howard Browne's Paul Pine series, maybe, but definitely one of the better ones.
-It boasted a suitably convoluted plot -- Bailey's hired by a wealthy advertising executive to look into his wife's past, which eventually uncovers a couple of switched identities, some stolen loot, an angry mobster and a murder or two.
+The novel was, as I said, a good one, one of those Chandleresque homages so prevalent in the forties, not quite reaching the lofty heights of Leight Bracket's No Good from a Corpse or Howard Browne's Paul Pine series, maybe, but definitely far above the ranks of lunkheaded pastiches that were starting to pop up everywhere.
+It boasted a suitably convoluted, tilt-a-whirl plot -- Bailey's hired by a wealthy advertising executive to look into his wife's past, which eventually uncovers a couple of switched identities, some stolen loot, an angry mobster and a murder or two.
 There are some sharp wisecracks and a few well-etched similes that suggest Huggins was paying attention in Mr. Chandler's classroom.

 If The Double Take didn't exactly set the world on fire, it did became a stepping stone to a long illustrious career in television for its author, Roy Huggins.